 The Trust was originally established to grow untouched until at least 2015.
 Unfortunately, difficult economic times changed those plans.
 In FY2004, the Missouri General Assembly granted MAC spending authority for the Missouri Cultural Trust instead of appropriating General Revenue funds to MAC.
 The Cultural Trust was then used to support MAC’s operations and grant programs.
 This resulted in changes to the Trust’s grant programs – closing the Capital Incentive Program to new applicants in FY2002 and dissolving the Organizational Development Program.

-Access the State Statute that defines the Cultural Trust here.
+Access the State Statute (section 143.183 RSMo) that defines the Cultural Trust here.

 Access the summary of the Missouri Non-resident Athletes & Entertainers Tax here.